Marv5e/Weather-App/README.md

    - Displays a short list of 5 upcoming forecast entries.
 3. **Dark Mode**:
    - A toggle button in the top-right corner switches between light and dark themes by toggling the `dark` class on `html`.
+4. **Local Storage**: - Remembers the last searched city.
+When you revisit or refresh the page, it will auto-fetch that city’s weather data.

 ---